Meet In Amarillo

 Howdy, my name is Kashion Smith and I can’t think of a better community to represent!
 Born and raised in Amarillo, I am familiar with all our town has to offer and can find the right people to take care of your every need.
 In April, 2013 I joined the Convention and Visitor Council bringing with me more than 10 years of hospitality experience and can make arranging your itineraries easy for you.
 Whether you need an afternoon of activities or help finding the right hotel and attractions for multiple days, Amarillo is a great pick!
 Give me a call to make your Amarillo tour a hit.

 Senior Sales Manager - SMERF & Sports

 Sales Manager– Association, Corporate, Government, Agriculture & Rodeo

 Hi there!
 I’m Hollie Hawkins and I am a Sales Manager for the Convention and Visitor Council.
-I specialize in the Association, Corporate and Government market.
+I specialize in the Association, Corporate, Government, Agriculture, and Rodeo market.
 I grew up in Amarillo and just returned after graduating from Texas Tech University in May 2016.
 The Texas Panhandle is like no place else, and I could not be more excited about representing Amarillo and sharing our great city with you!
 I’d love to welcome you to this place I call home, and help make your experience amazing!

 Director of Convention Services